MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 > [!IMPORTANT]
 > **What is an Azure landing zone?**
-> An application landing zone is a subscription in which the workload runs.
+> An application landing zone is a Azure subscription in which the workload runs.
 It's connected to the organization's shared resources.
-Through that conneciton, it has access to basic infrastructure needed to run the workload, such as networking, identity access management, policies, and monitoring.
+Through that connection, it has access to basic infrastructure needed to run the workload, such as networking, identity access management, policies, and monitoring.
 The platform landing zones is a collection of various subscriptions, each with a specific function.
 For example, the Connectivity subscription provides centralized DNS resolution, on-premises connectivity, and network virtual appliances (NVAs) that's available for use by application teams.
 >
-> You benefit by offloading management of shared resources to central teams and focus on workload development efforts.
+> As a workload owner, you benefit by offloading management of shared resources to central teams and focus on workload development efforts.
 The organization benefits by applying consistent governance and amortizing costs across multiple workloads.
 >
 > We highly recommend that you understand the concept of [Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/).

 In this approach, maximum reliability is a shared responsibility between you and the platform team. **The centrally managed components need to be highly reliable for a mission-critical workload to operate as expected.** You must have a trusted relationship with the platform team so that unavailability issues in the centralized services, which affect the workload, are mitigated at the platform level.
-But, your team is accountable for driving change with the platform team to achieve your targets.
+But, your team is accountable for driving requirements with the platform team to achieve your targets.

 This architecture builds on the [**mission-critical **baseline architecture** with network controls**](./mission-critical-network-architecture.yml).
 It's recommended that you become familiar with the **baseline architecture** before proceeding with this article.